 Subatomic and Astrophysics

 The Subatomic and Astrophysics track covers fundamental science from the smallest scales of elementary particles to the largest scales of the universe.
-It attempts to answer questions on the origin and fate of the universe, what the smallest building blocks of matter are and how particles interact to form the structures, such as atomic nuclei of which we comprise and which we see around us.
+It attempts to answer questions on the origin and fate of the universe, what the smallest building blocks of matter are and how elementary particles interact to form larger structures (atomic nuclei, atoms etc).
 Courses are given on both the theoretical and experimental aspects of these branches of physics, including how detectors originally developed for particle physics detectors are now being used for medical imaging.

 Subatomic and Astrophysics at KTH

 After completing your master’s degree on the Subatomic and Astrophysics track, there are good opportunities for a career at international research facilities and university-based research groups.
 The field is international by nature, deals with large data volumes and uses state-of-the-art detector techniques.
-Students with knowledge in these areas are highly sought after in many areas of society, including consulting and high-tech companies, the banking and financial sector and the information technology sector.
+Students with knowledge in these areas are highly sought after in many areas of society, including consulting, medical imaging, space and high-tech companies, e.g in the information technology sector.